TianTTL/fastQTLmapping/README.md

 # fastQTLmapping

-FastQTLmappingis a computationally efficient, exact, and generic solver for exhaustive multiple regression analysis involving extraordinarily large numbers of dependent and explanatory variables with covariates, which is particularly helpful in QTL-like analysis.
-FastQTLmapping can afford omics data containing tens of thousands of individuals and billions of molecular locus.
+FastQTLmapping is a computationally efficient, exact, and generic solver for exhaustive multiple regression analysis involving extraordinarily large numbers of dependent and explanatory variables with covariates, which is particularly helpful in QTL-like analysis.
+FastQTLmapping can afford omics data containing tens of thousands of individuals and billions of molecular loci.

+## Counting Mode

+In counting mode, fastQTLmapping will count the number of loci-pairs in each distance level and calculate the significant threshold that controls FWER using bonferroni method.
+The distance level threshold and FWER(Family-Wise Error Rate) are user specified.

+Counting mode is computationally fast and is usually performed before discovery mode.
+This process can help users evaluate computational scale and estimate significance thresholds for studies.

+## Discovery Mode

+In discovery mode, fastQTLmapping exhaustively test correlations between quantitative molecular-level  of loci from two omics, respectively, by using linear regression models.

+Taking eQTL analysis as an example, for each gene-SNP pair, the association between gene expression $y$ and genotype $x$ is assumed to be linear under covariable matrix $C$:

+$y=\alpha + \beta x + \gamma C + \epsilon, \epsilon \sim i.i.d.
+N(0, \sigma ^2)$

+FastQTLmapping accepts input files in text format and in Plink binary format.
+The output file is in text format and contains test statistics of regression test across all loci-pairs, with the ability to control the volume of the output at preset significance thresholds.

 ## Operating Environment